 SS Orsova: Built in 1908, this ship ran the P&O's England to Australia route.

 RMS Kaiser e-Hind: Built in 1919, this ship ran the P&O's England to India route.

 Ships would stop at multiple ports during their travels, so it wouldn't have been unusual for passengers to embark at Southampton and debark at Port Said, particularly on a ship destined for Australia or India.
 It appears Gibralter/Tangier, Marseilles, and Malta were common stops between England and Egypt.
 That said, it may have been more common or easier for travelers in the 1920s to use Italian or French passenger liners and travel to England by crossing Europe on a train.
 Around 1923, for example, Howard Carter and his visitors took the SS Vienna and the SS Helouan, which were part of the Lloyd Triestino Line, with connection points in Italy.
 Other travelers appear to have taken steamers from Marseilles in France.

-A final word, on Mr. Arthur Henry.
+A final word, on Mr. Arthur Henry, a character who appears in this chapter.
 While trying to identify a steamer to Port Said, I found findmypast.com.
 Using the website, I was able to identify several passengers who traveled from Southampton to Port Said in 1923 (although not the name of their ship!).
 Mr. Pearce, whoever he was, was born in 1886, making him 37 at the time of the voyage.
 I moved him onto the New York to Southampton leg rather than the Southampton to Port Said leg for the purpose of this story, but kept the other details about him.